 (with Christian Matthes, May 2020)

-We measure the impact of household consumption shocks on aggregate fluctuations.
-These shocks affect household consumption directly, and production and prices indirectly through their impact on aggregate consumption.
-We show how to identify such shocks using prior knowledge of their differential impact across sectoral variables.
+We use sectoral data to measure the impact of household consumption shocks on aggregate fluctuations.
 Shocks independently affecting household consumption demand have accounted for almost 40% of business cycle fluctuations since the mid-1970s, playing a central role in recessions within that period.
-The inferred household consumption shock series correlates well with measures of changes in consumer confidence and household wealth.

-We show that the 2006-09 US housing crisis had scarring local effects.
-For a given county, a 10% reduction in housing wealth from 2006 through 2009 led to a 3.3% decline in employment by 2018, and a commensurate decline in value added.
-This persistent effect occurred despite the shock having no significant impact on labor productivity and only a short-lived impact on household demand, house prices, and household leverage.
-We find that the local labor market adjustment to the housing shock was particularly costly: local wages did not respond, and long-run convergence in the local labor market slack instead took place entirely through population losses in affected regions.
-These results on population adjustment leading to mean-reversion in local slack extend the seminal observations by Blanchard and Katz (1992) to the effects of a temporary and identified local demand shock.
-Additionally, we show that the housing bust, compared with the housing boom, had asymmetric effects on employment and wages, indicating a role for downward wage rigidity.
+We show that the 2006-09 U.S. housing crisis had scarring local effects.
+For a given county, a housing shock generating a 10 percent reduction in housing wealth from 2006 through 2009 led to a 4.4 percent decline in employment by 2018 and a commensurate decline in value added.
+Local wages did not respond, and convergence in the local labor market slack took place entirely through population losses in affected regions.

-(with Scott Fulford) forthcoming at Review of Economics and Statistics.
-FRB-Richmond Working Paper Version. - Download Online Appendix - Download Replication Files.
+(with Scott Fulford) Review of Economics and Statistics (July 2020), 102(3): 600-616 FRB-Richmond Working Paper Version. - Download Online Appendix - Download Replication Files.
 Formerly "The Benefits of Commitment to a Currency Peg: The Gold Standard, National Banks and the 1896 U.S. Presidential Election".
 See related coverage in Richmond Fed's Economic Brief, with Karl Rhodes

 (with Kartik Athreya and Andrew Owens) Quantitative Economics (November 2017), 8: 761–808.
 FRB-Richmond Working Paper Version.
 See related coverage in Richmond Fed's Economic Brief, with Jessie Romero.

 For a given frequency of price adjustment, monetary non-neutrality is smaller if older prices are disproportionately more likely to change.
-Selection for the age of prices provides a complete characterization of price-setting frictions in time-dependent models.
-Selection for older prices is weaker and non-neutralities are larger if the hazard function of price adjustment is less strongly increasing.
-Selection is weaker if there is heterogeneity in price stickiness.
-Finally, selection is weaker if durations of price spells are more variable.
-In particular, the Taylor (1979) model exhibits maximal selection for older prices, whereas the Calvo (1983) model exhibits no selection.
+Selection for older prices is weaker and non-neutralities are larger if the hazard function of price adjustment is less strongly increasing, if there is heterogeneity in price stickiness, and if durations of price spells are more variable.
+The Taylor (1979) model exhibits maximal selection for older prices, whereas the Calvo (1983) model exhibits no selection.

 (with Pierre-Daniel Sarte and Thomas Lubik).
 Journal of Monetary Economics (November 2015): 264-283.
 FRB-Richmond Working Paper Version Download Supplementary Material.
 See related coverage in Richmond Fed's Economic Brief, with Karl Rhodes.

-Beginning in the mid-1980s, U.S. business cycles changed in important ways, notably via distinctive shifts in the comovement and relative volatilities of labor productivity, hours, output, and inventories.
-Inventories provide additional information relative to aggregate investment regarding firms׳ intertemporal decisions, and thus additional insight in explaining business cycles.
-We show that variations in the discount factor estimated using inventories, which may be interpreted as fluctuations in a generalized investment wedge, play a key role in explaining the shifts in U.S. business cycles observed after the mid-1980s.
-Moreover, these variations correlate well with independent measures of credit market frictions.
+Beginning in the mid-1980s, U.S. business cycles changed in the comovement and relative volatilities of labor productivity, hours, output, and inventories.
+Inventories provide additional insight relative to aggregate investment regarding firms׳ intertemporal decisions.
+We show that variations in the discount factor estimated using inventories play a key role in explaining the shifts in U.S. business cycles.

-After emerging market crises, value added falls more in manufacturing industries that normally exhibit higher inventory/cost ratios.
-Moreover, the difference in value added between manufacturing industries with different inventory/cost ratios persists years into the recovery.
-A shock to aggregate TFP cannot by itself match this pattern.
-In contrast, a persistent increase in the cost of foreign capital can.
-In the context of a calibrated multisector small open economy model, a shock to the cost of foreign capital consistent with the cross-industry data leads, 3–5 years after the onset of the crisis, to an average reduction of output relative to a trend of 5.4 percent.
+After emerging market crises, value added falls more in manufacturing industries that normally exhibit higher inventory/cost ratios, persisting years into the recovery.
+A shock to aggregate TFP cannot by itself match this pattern, but a persistent increase in the cost of foreign capital can.
+In the context of a calibrated multisector small open economy model, a shock to the cost of foreign capital consistent with the cross-industry data leads, 3–5 years afterwards, to an average reduction of output relative to a trend of 5.4 percent.

 (with Marianna Kudlyack, Revised June 2012) Richmond Fed Working Paper 12-04